 Dave Moffett and Dollie & Hugh Armstrong have led the initial work on this exciting project.A new 501 (c) 3 non-profit has been formed— the Washington State Ski and Snowboard Museum (WSSSM).
 The Ancient Skiers and the NW Ski Museum and Hall of Fame non-profit have both been very supportive of WSSSM and its location on Snoqualmie Pass.

-The financial obligations of WSSSM include a 5 year lease (with two 5 year options) for the 1,740 SF of space.
-Total annual operating expenses are estimated at $50,000.
-The financing plan is to raise at least $350,000 with pledges either in cash or spread over up to 5 years.
-Approximately 60% of this has been raised or committed.
-Funds exceeding the build-out will be in an endowment fund to help cover future operating costs.
-The initial funds from the Founding Donors and the annual fund raising events will be key to the long term success of the Washington State Ski and Snowboard Museum.
+The financial obligations of WSSSM will include a 5 year lease (with two 5 year options) for the 1,600 SF of space.
+Total annual operating expenses are estimated at $60,000-$75,000.
+The financing plan is to raise $500,000—over 75% of this has been raised or committed.
+Funds exceeding the build-out will be set aside to help cover future operating costs.
+The initial funds from the Founding Donors and annual fund raising events will be key to the long term success of the Washington State Ski and Snowboard Museum.

 The Washington State Ski and Snowboard Museum will be a centrally located show case to honor Washington’s ski legends, preserve the state’s ski history,inform guests about this rich sports story and inspire future participation in Washington’s ski and snowboard opportunities by these guests, their families, friends and communities.